diegargon/monnet-core/monnet_gateway/README.md

 ## Configure Ansible Support

-Ansible server listens on localhost only; You must install ansible on the same system
+The Ansible server listens on localhost only; you must install Ansible on the same system.

 ```
 apt install ansible